Primary Project

 Objective

 The goal of the project is to gain hands-on experience in building and deploying a scalable web service on the Internet.
 Using the latest web technologies while learning how to tackle the scalability and fault-tolerance concerns.
 This is a “learn by doing” course: the course project will form the primary focus of the course with the lectures and discussion of research papers providing background material.
-Each project will be conducted in an agile team where students will build their own scalable, redundant web site using fundamental web technologies and the Ruby on Rails framework.
+Each project will be conducted in an agile team where students will build their own scalable, redundant site using fundamental web technologies and the Ruby on Rails framework.

 Resources